mechanismsjs/mech-async/README.md

 Allows synchronous mechanisms to act like asynchronous mechanisms.
 Note that results are returned immediately.

 **HINT**: Great for testing.
-Use asyncify for mocking asychronyous calls.
+Use asyncify for mocking asynchronous calls.

 ```javascript
 // asyncify any mechanism